- WHO WE ARE

 By Michele O'Neil, TCFUA Secretary

 The death toll from the Rana Plaza tragedy is now 1127.
 Over 1000 were very seriously injured with many losing limbs.
 The recovery effort stopped with many workers still unaccounted for.
 International outrage continues with the campaign to force more companies to sign the Accord on Fire and Building Safety in Bangladesh.
-In Australia, Target, Kmart, Forever New, Speciality Fashion, Woolworths, Big W and Cotton On have signed but Coles, Rivers, GAP, Just Group and Pacific Brands have not signed.
+In Australia, Target, Kmart, Forever New, Speciality Fashion, Woolworths, Big W, Pacific Brands and Cotton On have signed but Coles, GAP and The Just Group have not signed.
 Global union IndustriALL continues to pressure the Bangladesh Government to strengthen its health and safety laws and give unions stronger entry rights.

 The article below was written by Michele O’Neil, TCFUA National Secretary, in the immediate aftermath of the Rana Plaza factory collapse in Bangladesh